NHS Compensation Calculator: Free Medical Negligence Claim Estimate

 The 3-Year Limitation Period

 Under the Limitation Act 1980, you generally have 3 years to start legal proceedings.
-This deadline runs from:
+This deadline runs from the date the negligence occurred, or the “date of knowledge” – when you first knew (or should have known) that something was wrong.

 The date of knowledge rule helps people with delayed diagnosis cases.
 You might not discover for years that your symptoms resulted from earlier negligence.